-Foundations of Algebra Part I is a full year, one credit course, designed specifically to provide students with a strong base for success in Foundations of Algebra Part II.
-Students will learn about expressions, properties of real numbers, inequalities, and families of functions with a special emphasis on linear functions.
-Students will represent functions in a multitude of ways including verbal descriptions, equations, tables and graphs.
-Problem solving exercises are integrated throughout the text which helps students connect the instruction with practical real life application.
+Algebra I is a full year, one credit course, designed specifically to provide students with a strong base for success in geometry.
+Students will be introduced to variables, expressions, equations, inequalities, and families of function with a special emphasis on linear functions.
+The course further explores algebra by solving and graphing linear and nonlinear equations, inequalities, solving systems, statistics and polynomials.
+Problem solving skill are integrated to relate algebraic thinking to real-life applications and situations.